MultiCraft/repixture/mods/rp_mobs/API.md

 ### Status

 * `_tamed`: `true` if mob is tame
-* `_tb_level`: tame/breed level.
-Starts at 0 and increases for any food given, used to trigger taming/breeding
+* `_tame_level`: tame level.
+Starts at 0 and increases for any food given, used to trigger taming
+* `_horny_level`: 'horny' level.
+Starts at 0 and increases for any food given to an adult, used to trigger horny mode
 * `_child`: `true` if mob is a child
 * `_horny`: `true` if mob is “horny”.
-If another horny mob is nearby, they will mate and spawn a child
+If another horny mob is nearby, they will mate and spawn a child soon
 * `_pregnant`: `true` if mob is pregnant and about to spawn a child

 ### Damage